larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![The osTicket log in webpage displays.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image25.png "osTicket log in webpage")

-10. Once logged into the OsTicket system, click **My Tickets**.
+10. Once logged into the OsTicket system, click **My Tickets**

     ![On the osTicket system page, on the Tickets tab, My Tickets is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image26.png "osTicket system page")

-11. On the **My Tickets** screen, click through to one of the tickets.
+11. On the **My Tickets** screen, click through to one of the tickets

     ![On the osTicket system page, on the Tickets tab, details for a specific ticket display.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image27.png "osTicket system page")

-12. Next, click the **Users** tab and notice the users that are entered into the system.
+12. Next, click the **Users** tab and notice the users that are entered into the system

     ![On the osTicket system page, the Users tab is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image28.png "osTicket system page")

-13. Feel free to create new tickets or new users to add to your dataset.
+13. Feel free to create new tickets or new users to add to your dataset

 ### Task 2: Export the osticket database

-1. From your **LABVM**, connect to the Azure portal and then open the **OsTicketOnPremRG** resource group.
+1. From your **LABVM**, connect to the Azure portal and then open the **OsTicketOnPremRG** resource group

     ![Screenshot of the OsTicketOnPremRG option.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image29.png "OsTicketOnPremRG option")

-2. Locate the **onpremvmip** Public IP address and **take note of the address**.
+2. Locate the **onpremvmip** Public IP address and **take note of the address**

     ![In the Public IP address blade, Overview is selected.
 Under Essentials, the IP address is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image30.png "Public IP address blade")

-3. Next on the LABVM click Start and then locate the MySQL Workbench.
+3. Next on the LABVM click Start and then locate the MySQL Workbench

     ![On the Start menu, MySQL Workbench 6.3 CE is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image31.png "Start menu")

-4. Click the Plus sign next to MySQL Connections on the Workbench.
+4. Click the Plus sign next to MySQL Connections on the Workbench

     ![The plus sign on the My SQL Collections option is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image32.png "My SQL Collections option")

-5. Enter the following information to configure to connect to your **OnPremVM**.
+5. Enter the following information to configure to connect to your **OnPremVM**:

     -   Connection Name: **OnPremVM**